codingbbq/codingbbq.github.io/docs/Cloud/AWS-AI-Business-Strategist.md

 - C. System X is generative AI; System Y is rules-based automation
 - D. Both System X and System Y are generative AI

-B) A fixed lookup table is rules someone wrote, which is automation, not AI.
+**System X is rules-based automation; System Y is machine learning** A fixed lookup table is rules someone wrote, which is automation, not AI.
 A model that learns patterns from historical data is machine learning.
 Neither system generates new content, so generative AI does not apply.
 Calling System X "AI" in the briefing would lump automation in with the company's actual ML work and inflate the picture for the board.

 ---